jamesquinlan/Intro-Database-SQL/homework/ps1.md

 #### Exercises

 **Directions**: Create a GitHub account.
 All assignments will be submitted in GitHub.
-You can use any format EXCEPT word processors (e.g., MS Word) to upload your solutions.
+You can use any format (e.g., .md, .txt) EXCEPT word processors (e.g., MS Word) to upload your solutions.
 All queries will use the `Products` table.

 ===